-How ZFS saves my bacon and lets me sleep comfortably?
+How does ZFS save my bacon and lets me sleep comfortably?

 Deyan Kostov, a QA engineer at Bianor, shares his experience in building a convenient and safe home setup which makes his remote work painless and data protection ensured.

 An IT home office

 Working from home is becoming accepted widely in the private IT business, and has been the norm in Free/Open Source Software since forever.
 If the Linux kernel (30 million lines of code) can be developed mostly from home or by distributed teams via email and on-line conferences, most software products can do the same!
 People have come up with various “home data center” solutions for their specific requirements.
 I have these needs to test a customer’s product – a Virtual Machine (VM) appliance with Web interface:

 1. Two testing computers to cover the five supported browser/OS combinations (Chrome, Edge, and Firefox on Windows plus Chrome and Safari on Mac OS X).

 2. A virtualization host to run the product.
 Each instance of the VM takes at least two CPU cores or threads, 8GB RAM, and 40GB disk space.
 SSD storage is preferable, because faster queries, restarts, restores, etc. will make me wait less and test more.
 About 4-5 VMs are needed on-line, typically.

 3. Storage for images of the VMs of current and old releases, customer data (has to be encrypted!), demo databases for testing, and all kinds of files accumulated during the process.
 Each day I download the new build in images of 4GB, but most of the time, we work on two releases, so 8GB.
 Storing old ones is for reproducing old bugs or working on customer issues with early versions of the product.
 So yes, oodles of space are needed.
 Again, SSD preferred.
 It’s 2020 dude, enough with the spinning rust!